-Recommendation: Successful completion Algebra with an A or B, recommendation of math teacher and NWEA/Mstep/PSAT scores.
+Recommendation: Successful completion of Algebra I with an A or B, recommendation of math teacher and NWEA/MSTEP/PSAT scores.

 The rigor and pace of this course is for the student who intends to take AP Calculus their senior year.
 This course is the study of plane, solid and coordinate geometry.
 Algebra and discrete mathematics are integrated throughout.
 A study of inductive and deductive reasoning, logic, the nature of proofs, congruent and similar polygons, transformations, area and volume, and foundation of trigonometry concepts are covered.

-1MTH201/202 Algebra 2 (Year, 1 credit)
+1MTH201/202 Algebra II (Year, 1 credit)

-Recommendation: Successfully completion Algebra and Geometry or recommendation of math teacher Advanced Algebra takes what was learned in previous math courses about solving problems where one or more variables is unknown and goes into greater depth using the standard algebra operations such as order of operations, addition and multiplication properties of equality, etc. Some new ways of solving real world problems, especially using matrices and logarithms, are introduced.
+Recommendation: Successful completion of Algebra I and Geometry or recommendation of math teacher.
+Algebra II takes what was learned in previous math courses about solving problems where one or more variables is unknown and goes into greater depth using the standard algebra operations such as order of operations, addition and multiplication properties of equality, etc. Some new ways of solving real world problems, especially using matrices and logarithms, are introduced.
 The use of graphing calculators is incorporated and will be used in follow-up math courses.

-1MTH203/204 Honors Algebra 2 (Year, 1 credit)
+1MTH203/204 Honors Algebra II (Year, 1 credit)